| | FIG PUBLICATION NO. 77Good Practice or Resilience Planning to Address Water

 available water resources are fully allocated and the political importance

+of effective water governance increases (Batchelor, undated).
 This report considers some of the social, environmental, political and

 economic context of water governance in Africa to identify the strategies